tacman/msgphp/docs/ddd/identifiers.md

 ### `static fromValue($value): DomainIdInterface`

-Factorizes a new identifier from its primitive value.
+Returns a factorized identifier from any primitive value.
 Using `null` might imply an empty identifier.

 ---